 Botanical Name: Monarda didyma

 As the name hints, the fragrant bee balm is always accompanied by the hovering of bees, butterflies, and hummingbirds.
 The daisy-like, open flower of Monarda has tubular and lacy petals that vary in color.

 Botanical Name: Buddleja

-The slender panicles covered with vivid blooms draw butterflies and bees attention.
-Appearing in summer, and spring, the bloom also adds appeal to the landscape through its wide color range of colors.
+The slender panicles covered with vivid blooms draw butterflies and bees’ attention.
+Appearing in summer and spring, the bloom also appeals to the landscape through its wide color range of colors.

 Botanical Name: Salvia officinalis

-The spikes of salvia bear nector-rich purple blossoms that emit delightful fragrance, so as to invite bumblebees, honeybees, native bees, and even wasps for pollination.
+The spikes of salvia bear nectar-rich purple blossoms that emit delightful fragrances to invite bumblebees, honeybees, native bees, and even wasps for pollination.

 Botanical Name: Cosmos bipinnatus